mailcow/mailcow-dockerized-docs/docs/u_e-postfix-auto_encrypt.md

 !!! warning
     When sending mail, any sent emails are kept unencrypted in the "Sent" box by default - this includes mail sent between internal users.
 Change your options if this is a concern.

+!!! warning
+    When using DKIM, and sending to an external mail service that you are encrypting to that expects your mail signed, the remote service may reject or junk your email.
+This is due to the DKIM signature being done by a "milter" (pre-queue), whilst Zeyple encryption is done post-queue as a content filter.
+The encryption will break the DKIM signature as your message contents has been changed since the message was signed (so DKIM signature won't match the content).
+SpamAssassin scores gain 0.1 points for being DKIM signed, -1 for being an encrypted message, and 0.001 for having an invalid DKIM signature.